Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the

-The limit passage in \eq{Euler-large-visco-ED+3discr} is even simpler: note that, the right-hand side of \eq{Euler-large-visco-ED+3discr} converges only weakly when using the Green formula for
+The limit passage in \eq{EUL-L-visco-ED+3discr} is even simpler: note that, the right-hand side of \eq{EUL-L-visco-ED+3discr} converges only weakly when using the Green formula for

 for any test function $\wt{\bm\xi}$ smooth.
-The same argument is to be used also for the convective term in \eq{Euler-large-visco-ED+2discr}, while the other terms in \eq{Euler-large-visco-ED+2discr} can be handled by \eq{Euler-small-converge-strong-E} with \eq{Euler-small-converge-strong+L}.
+The same argument is to be used also for the convective term in \eq{EUL-L-visco-ED+2discr}, while the other terms in \eq{EUL-L-visco-ED+2discr} can be handled by \eq{Euler-small-converge-strong-E} with \eq{Euler-small-converge-strong+L}.

 Altogether, we have proved that $(\varrho_\EEps,\vv_\EEps,\Fe_\EEps,\bm\xi_\EEps)$ is a weak solution to the truncated system

 again with the boundary conditions \eq{Euler-small-BC-hyper} written for $\TT=\mathscr{T}_\lambda(\bm\xi_\EEps,\Fe_\EEps)$.